JL2210/sdlpre2-compat/README.md

-SDL ABI compat shim for Don't Starve
+SDL ABI compat shim for Don't Starve/Together
 ---

-This wrapper uses the `LD_AUDIT` interface to allow the game Don't Starve to run with modern versions of SDL2.
-Don't Starve ships with a pre-2.0.0 release of SDL2 (somewhere from [[`4149992`](https://github.com/libsdl-org/SDL-historical-archive/commit/4149992ac26e739dd843f78a5a7bbe2dc5bcca71), [`d151ba0`](https://github.com/libsdl-org/SDL-historical-archive/commit/d151ba09266de92d2a4f631c86441d637f853e9e))).
+This wrapper uses the `LD_AUDIT` interface to allow the games Don't Starve and Don't Starve Together to run with modern versions of SDL2.
+They both ship with a pre-2.0.0 release of SDL2 (somewhere in [[`4149992`](https://github.com/libsdl-org/SDL-historical-archive/commit/4149992ac26e739dd843f78a5a7bbe2dc5bcca71), [`d151ba0`](https://github.com/libsdl-org/SDL-historical-archive/commit/d151ba09266de92d2a4f631c86441d637f853e9e))).
-It was built for the 32-bit x86 architecture on Linux.
+They are built for the 32-bit x86 architecture on Linux.

 To build (release build heavily recommended for playable experience):